Back

 In short, while Facebook officially limits users to one personal account, there are practical ways to manage multiple Facebook accounts for business or personal needs.
 The key is to stay secure, follow the rules, and keep each account or profile properly separated.

-Why Managing Multiple Facebook Accounts Isn’t Easy
+Challenges of Managing Multiple Facebook Accounts

 Running or trying to manage multiple Facebook accounts may sound easy, but it often comes with hidden challenges.
 Whether you’re handling accounts for marketing, clients, or personal use, keeping everything organized can take more time and effort than expected.